Frequently Asked Questions

 Choosing my next piece aligns with my annual exhibition plan and the series I am working on at the time.
 This ensures I have enough new pieces for the public to see.

-Each site required extensive research to ensure it is fully reclaimed or that the reclamation concept has a reliable public article associate with it.
+Each site required extensive research to ensure it is fully reclaimed or that the reclamation concept has an accurate public article associate with it.

 Do you actually go to the sites?